krzysztofzuraw/blog/src/posts/2019-03-11-typescript-playground.md

 ## Template

 It is nothing magical over there: you have [parcel-bundler](https://parceljs.org) that is doing the most of the work.
-You just plug `index.tsx` like you can see in `index.html`:
+You plug `index.tsx` like you can see in `index.html`:

 ```html
 <!DOCTYPE html>